Plausible but Wrong: A case study on Agentic Failures in Astrophysical Workflows: Evaluation and Metrics

-\paragraph{Astrophysical Research-Driven Tasks.} A suite of four research-grade astrophysical inference problems spanning cosmology, galactic dynamics, exoplanet structure, and strong gravitational lensing.
-These tasks require Bayesian parameter estimation, hierarchical modeling, and comparative physical interpretation, thereby probing multi-step reasoning, statistical robustness, and resistance to hallucinated physical assumptions.
-Each task is assigned a category label reflecting its intended stress condition; full descriptions and category rationales are given in Section~\ref{sec:ablations}.
-Detailed prompts are provided in Appendix~\ref{app:prompts}.
+\paragraph{Astrophysical Research-Driven Tasks.} Four research-grade inference problems spanning cosmology, galactic dynamics, exoplanet structure, and strong gravitational lensing probe multi-step reasoning, statistical robustness, and resistance to hallucinated physical assumptions via Bayesian parameter estimation and hierarchical modeling.
+Task descriptions and category rationales are given in Section~\ref{sec:ablations}; prompts are in the Appendix.